MECH ENG 2002 - Stress Analysis & Design

 One two-hour lecture and a three hour tutorial per week.
-Two laboratories will need to be attended through the semester.
+Three laboratories will need to be attended through the semester.

 Course Learning OutcomesOn successful completion of this course students will be able to:

-1 Apply knowledge of basic science and engineering fundamentals; 2 Demonstrate the ability to communicate effectively, not only with engineers but also with the community at large; 3 Demonstrate technical competence in at least one engineering discipline; 4 Demonstrate the ability to undertake problem identification, formulation and solution; 5 Apply a systems approach to design and operational performance; 6 Demonstrate the ability to function effectively as an individual and in multi-disciplinary and multi-cultural teams, with the capacity to be a leader or manager as well as an effective team member; 7 Discuss the professional and ethical responsibilities and commitment to them; and 8 Recognise the need to undertake lifelong learning, and the capacity to do so.
+1 Ability to apply knowledge of basic science and engineering fundamentals; 2 Ability to communicate effectively, not only with engineers but also with the community at large; 3 In-depth technical competence in at least one engineering discipline; 4 Ability to undertake problem identification, formulation and solution; 5 Ability to utilise a systems approach to design and operational performance; 6 Ability to function effectively as an individual and in multi-disciplinary and multi-cultural teams, with the capacity to be a leader or manager as well as an effective team member; 7 Understanding of the professional and ethical responsibilities and commitment to them; and 8 Expectation of the need to undertake lifelong learning, and the capacity to do so.

 The above course learning outcomes are aligned with the Engineers Australia Stage 1 Competency Standard for the Professional Engineer.

 The course is designed to develop the following Elements of Competency: 1.1 1.2 1.3 1.4 1.5 1.6 2.1 2.2 2.3 2.4 3.1 3.2 3.3 3.4 3.5 3.6

 This course will provide students with an opportunity to develop the Graduate Attribute(s) specified below:

 University Graduate Attribute Course Learning Outcome(s) Deep discipline knowledge